 “Every book I’ve written has been inspired by my childhood – by some embarrassing moment, by some daydreamed adventure, by memories of discovering stories that acted as an escape from everyday life.
 When I present to students, I want them to understand that the dreams and ideas they have right now, as a kid, have real value – and if they embrace that, those dreams and ideas can grow into so much more.”

-Max Brallier is a New York Times, USA Today, and Wall Street Journal bestselling author.
-He is the author of more than 50 books for children and adults, including the Texas Bluebonnet Award winning The Last Kids on Earth, along with Eerie Elementary, Mister Shivers, and Galactic Hot Dogs.
-As a writer and executive producer for Netflix’s adaptation of The Last Kids on Earth he won an Emmy award.
+Max Brallier is a #1 New York Times, USA Today, and Wall Street Journal bestselling author.
+He is the author of more than fifty books for children and adults, including the Texas Bluebonnet Award-winning The Last Kids on Earth, The Last COMICS on Earth, Eerie Elementary, Mister Shivers, and Galactic Hot Dogs.
+He won an Emmy Award as a writer and executive producer for Netflix’s adaptation of The Last Kids on Earth.

 After graduating from Ithaca College, he moved to New York City with a plan to work on film sets during the day and write at night.
-But he quickly realized the long days and nights spent on film productions allowed him little time to write, so he began work in the book publishing industry.
-There, he was surrounded by brilliant editors and worked daily with amazing authors – and was inspired.
-He begged friends and colleagues for a chance, any chance, to help write something – leading to his authoring books for properties including LEGO, Adventure Time, Regular Show, Steven Universe, and Uncle Grandpa.
+But Max quickly realized the long days and nights spent on film productions allowed him little time to write, so he began work in the book publishing industry.
+Surrounded by brilliant editors and working daily with amazing authors, he begged friends and colleagues for a chance — any chance — to help write something – leading to his authoring books for properties including LEGO, Adventure Time, Regular Show, Steven Universe, and Uncle Grandpa.